LF(U)V Workshop: July 04-06, 2022

 This workshop is geared towards young researchers (of both theoretical and experimental particle physics) and aims at giving them the opportunity to gain a better overview of the theory and current efforts in the experimental searches for lepton flavour (universality) violation.
 Theoretical review talks and more in-depth presentations on recent theoretical and experimental developments will be given by leading experts in the field.
 During and after all presentations there will be ample time for exchange and discussions.
 Furthermore, a platform will be offered to the young researchers to present their current work.

 Marzia Bordone (CERN)

 Martin Hoferichter (Bern U.)

 Tobias Hurth (Mainz U.)

 Angela Papa (PSI)

 Peter Stangl (Bern U.)

-The workshop will be held at the University of Zurich in Switzerland in a completely on-site format.
+The workshop is held at the University of Zurich in Switzerland in a completely on-site format.

 Fiona Kirk, Claudio Andrea Manzari, Julie Pagès, Nudžeim Selimović, and Felix Wilsch